-As Dans concludes: “The workplace will soon be equipped with tools for reading, sharing and commenting on news; this means that companies [and law firms] need to “be in the world” and cannot afford to be disconnected from a reality that is moving at light speed.”
+As Dans concludes.
+“The workplace will soon be equipped with tools for reading, sharing and commenting on the news.
+This means that companies [and law firms] need to “be in the world”.
+And cannot afford to be disconnected from a reality that is moving at light speed.”

-As some of the region’s law firms seek to expand upon already impressive social networking efforts – more firms are likely over time to seek to emulate these successes by adopting their own unique brand of social media engagement as well.
+As some of the region’s law firms seek to expand upon already impressive social networking efforts – more firms.
+Likely over time to seek to emulate these successes by adopting their own unique brand of social media engagement as well.